JonasDe/dotfiles/README.md

 # dotfiles

-This is my own personal collection of dotfiles.
-It contains very personal configuration, as well as an installation script (`install.sh`) which provides some basis for dotfiles management.
-Some features included in this bash script can be seen below.
+This is my own personal collection of dotfiles for various tooling that I come across. `install.sh` is the main entrypoint for deploying and managing the dotfiles.
+The intention is for the dotfiles to be deployable across multiple OSes and distros (macOS, Arch, Ubuntu) with the same script without causing conflict.
+This is a constant work in progress so there are no guarantees that this works out of the box.

-## `install.sh` features
+## `install.sh`

+This shell script supports the following functionality:

-* SCP dotfiles over SSH to host (files included are defined in the `.scpallow`` file)
+* SCP dotfiles over SSH to destination host (will be applied to files defined in `.scpallow` file)
-* Deploy dotfiles over SSH to host (SSH -> Clone -> Link)
+* Deploy dotfiles over SSH to destination host (SSH -> Clone -> Link)
 * Flag for filtering affected files to 'core' via `.coreonly`
 * Flag for filtering affected files to 'offline' via `.offlineonly`
 * Automatic backup prior to overwrite
-* Modularizable installation with section prompts
-* Bash compatible
 * Support for omitting files based on current OS
+* Modularity - each of the above flags and ignores operate on a per-module basis.
+A module is a folder defined in repo root, and is added to the `SYMLINK_MAP` variable defined in `install.sh`.
+This variable defines where the various modules should be placed in the file system.

 *Examples*: